legacysurvey/legacysurvey/pages/dr11/files.rst

-``Z_PHOT_L95``      float32    Lower bound of the 95% confidence region, derived from the photo-z PDF ``Z_PHOT_U95``      float32    Upper bound of the 95% confidence region, derived from the photo-z PDF ``TRAINING``        boolean    Whether or not the reference redshift is used in photometric redshift training ``KFOLD``           int16      Index of the subset in the 10-fold cross-validationon ``Z_PHOT_MEAN_I``   float32    Photo-z derived from the mean of the photo-z PDF (including :math:`i`-band fluxes; south only) ``Z_PHOT_MEDIAN_I`` float32    Photo-z derived from the median of the photo-z PDF (including :math:`i`-band fluxes; south only)
+``Z_PHOT_L95``      float32    Lower bound of the 95% confidence region, derived from the photo-z PDF ``Z_PHOT_U95``      float32    Upper bound of the 95% confidence region, derived from the photo-z PDF ``TRAINING``        boolean    Whether or not the reference redshift is used in photometric redshift training ``KFOLD``           int16      Index of the subset in the 10-fold cross-validation ``Z_PHOT_MEAN_I``   float32    Photo-z derived from the mean of the photo-z PDF (including :math:`i`-band fluxes; south only) ``Z_PHOT_MEDIAN_I`` float32    Photo-z derived from the median of the photo-z PDF (including :math:`i`-band fluxes; south only)
 ``Z_PHOT_STD_I``    float32    Standard deviation of the photo-zs derived from the photo-z PDF (including :math:`i`-band fluxes; south only)